zak-blake/dealfinder/README.md

 ## Small Changes

 ## To Do
-* Figure out how to order the dealer show events (weekly and one time)
-* allow upload of pictures for events and users (many for each)
-* create third user contexts for normal people
-* devise token auth for app
 * provide address in some way
-* one time events coming up with a nice filter
 * cancel my account?
-* replace the devise errors
-* move the demo data to a rake task
-* restrict admin profile access

-## Specs
-* user model tests
-* user pages spec

 ## Integration
 * uber